texfaq/texfaq.github.io/FAQ-oldfontnames.md

 These commands were never documented, but certain packages nevertheless used them to achieve effects they needed.

-Since the commands weren't public, they weren't included in LaTeX 2e;
+Since the commands weren't public, they weren't included in LaTeX2e;
-to use the unconverted LaTeX 2.09 packages under LaTeX 2e, you need also to include the [`rawfonts`](https://ctan.org/pkg/rawfonts) package (which is part of the LaTeX 2e distribution).
+to use the unconverted LaTeX 2.09 packages under LaTeX2e, you need also to include the [`rawfonts`](https://ctan.org/pkg/rawfonts) package (which is part of the LaTeX2e distribution).